MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-adjust-settlement-exchange-rates-for-vat-entries.md

 ms.author: edupont

 ---
-# Adjust Settlement Exchange Rates for VAT Entries
+# Adjust Settlement Exchange Rates for VAT Entries in the Australian Version

 You can use the **Adjust Settlement Exch.
 Rates** batch job to settle VAT entries according to the government exchange rate as defined in the **Currency Exchange Rate** table.